hashicorp/nomad-pack/docs/detailed-usage.md

 ## Run

-To deploy all of the resources in a pack to Nomad, use the `run` command.
+To deploy the resources in a pack to Nomad, use the `run` command.

 ```
 nomad-pack run hello-world
 ```

-By passing a `--name` value into `run`, Nomad Pack deploy each resource in the pack with a metadata value for "pack name".
+By passing a `--name` value into `run`, Nomad Pack deploys each resource in the pack with a metadata value for "pack name".
 If no name is given, the pack name is used by default.

 This allows Nomad Pack to manage multiple deployments of the same pack.